namhyung/uftrace/doc/uftrace-replay.md

 -D *DEPTH*, \--depth *DEPTH*
 :   Set trace limit in nesting level.

-\--no-pager
-:   Do not use pager

-\--color=*VAL*
-:   Enable or disable color on the output.
-Possible values are "yes", "no" and "auto".
-The "auto" is default and turn on coloring if stdout is a terminal.

 \--disable
 :   Start uftrace with tracing disabled.
 This is only meaningful when used with 'trace_on' trigger.